KalMarek7/appimage-handler/README.md

 ## Overview

-This tool is designed for Linux systems like Ubuntu 24.04.3 LTS to automate the process of updating AppImage applications.
+This tool is developed with and for Ubuntu 24.04.3 LTS to automate the process of updating AppImage applications.
 It works by reading a `config.toml` file where you define the applications you want to manage.
-For each application, it checks for new versions from sources like GitHub, and if an update is found, it downloads and extracts the new AppImage, replacing the old version.
+For each application, it checks for new versions on GitHub latest releases, and if an update is found, it downloads and extracts the new AppImage, replacing the old version.

 ## Features